bread-b22/BoatViewsAnalysis/README.md

 # BoatViewsAnalysis
-An Analysis of a Boat Views Dataset
+An Analysis of a Boat Views Dataset.
+Data was cleaned an analyzed using SQL in Microsoft SQL Server.
+Data was visualized using Tableau.

 # Tableau Dashboard Analysis
 - https://public.tableau.com/app/profile/braeden.bailey/viz/BoatViewsAnalysis/Dashboard1